 - Next, we asked our participants to read some background information on Picasso’s style.

-- After which we allowed participants to make changes to their preferred inclination if they felt their preference had now changed.
+- After which we allowed participants to make changes to their preferred slant if they felt their preference had now changed.

-We are currently analyzing the results – but are already able to confirm that people seem to prefer Picasso’s original inclination, closely followed by an inclination where the eyes are lined up perfectly:
+We saved every interaction with the digital knob with millisecond accuracy to enable us to analyse not only people’s preferred slant, but also how they got there.
+We are currently analyzing the results, but are already able to confirm that people seem to prefer Picasso’s original inclination, closely followed by an inclination where the eyes are lined up perfectly:

 The same data as a kernel density plot: